directus-labs/guest-authoring/copy-this-template-directory/index.md

 - If successful, it decodes the response into a PostResponse object and updates the posts array with the received posts on the main thread.
 - Uses the `/items/posts` endpoint to fetch posts.

 ## PostDetailView

-Create a new file named PostDetailView.swift.
+Create a new file named `PostDetailView.swift`.
 This view enables users to click on a post to expand it, providing options to edit and delete the post.

 ```swift
 import SwiftUI

 struct PostDetailView: View {
     var post: Post